Accounting for companies in Dubai

 Tax filings

-Quarterly VAT filings, annual Corporate Tax and ESR reports where applicable.
+Quarterly VAT filings and annual Corporate Tax (including QFZP substance where applicable).
 Deadlines on a clear calendar.

 6. 06